Overview

 • On parole

 Forensic therapists may provide treatment to criminal offenders, with two simultaneous goals: relieving symptoms of mental illness and reducing the risk of recidivism.
-They may also be tasked with evaluating people suspected of crimes to determine whether they’re competent to stand trial or with providing expert testimony for or against an insanity defense.
+A forensic therapist may also be tasked with evaluating people suspected of crimes to determine whether they’re competent to stand trial or with providing expert testimony for or against an insanity defense.
 Sometimes forensic counselors also assess an individual’s likelihood of re-offending for purposes of determining things like parole eligibility, probation conditions, or transfers to lower-security facilities.

 How it works